terrorizer1980/plugins_task/src/main/resources/Documentation/task.md

 Properties
 ----------
-The task plugin supplies the following properties which may be used anywhere in a task or tasks-factory definition.
+The task plugin supplies the following properties which may be used anywhere in a task, tasks-factory, or names-factory definition.

 ```
     ${_name}            represents the name of the current task